TanStack/router/docs/guide/data-loading.md

 - Parent route context
 - This route's context as provided by the `beforeLoad` option

 Starting at the very top of the router, you can pass an initial context to the router via the `context` option.
 This context will be available to all routes in the router and get copied and extended by each route as they are matched.
 This happens by passing a context to a route via the `beforeLoad` option.
-This context will be available to all child routes of the route.
+This context will be available to all the route's child routes.
 The resulting context will be available to the route's `loader` function.

 In this example, we'll create a function in our route context to fetch posts, then use it in our `loader` function.